hiveot/hub/bindings/weather/README.md

 ## Summary

-This integration requests the current weather for configured locations and publishes events on changes to environmental data.
+This integration binding requests the current weather for configured locations and publishes events on changes to environmental data.

 This periodically reads the current and forecasted weather for configured locations and weather provider.